Your Guide to Student Loan Forgiveness for Nurses

-If you have a federal Direct Loan and can work full time at a nonprofit facility or a government agency as a nurse, give the PSLF program a shot.
+If you have a federal direct loan and can work full time at a nonprofit facility or a government agency as a nurse, give the Public Service Loan Forgiveness program a try.
 Once you make 120 consecutive loan payments on time, the rest of your loan balance will be forgiven.

-Helping you and helping others
+Helping yourself and helping others

 If you’re a nurse or considering pursuing a nursing degree, you have an excellent chance of getting debt relief for your student loans as required federal payments resume.
 There are plenty of programs that can help you with your state or federal student loans with just a few years of work commitment.

 And consider this — the benefits of programs that offer student loan forgiveness for nurses are twofold: You’ll be helping out your finances and, quite often, you’ll also be helping a low-income, underserved area.
 By looking into your options, you can greatly reduce your student loan debt as you start out your career.